Best Illustrated, Unabridged Pinocchio: Why I Chose Roberto Innocenti's Edition

 Although it was innovative, daring ...
 I also suspected parents would enjoy Fanelli's effort more than kids.

-Fanelli's original illustrations are full of life, but I was afraid that her two-dimensional Pinocchio would fail to capture the "hearts and minds" my little troops.
+Fanelli's original illustrations are full of life, but I was afraid that her two-dimensional Pinocchio might fail to capture the "hearts and minds" my little troops.

 Her illustrations are a mix of collage and ink - daring, original and novel.